Vaihtoehtoiset kirjoitusmuodot

 - (transitive, military) To cover or keep in check.

-- (intransitive) To take part as a masker in a masquerade
+- (intransitive) To take part as a masker in a masquerade.

 - (transitive, computing) To set or unset (certain bits, or binary digits, within a value) by means of a bitmask.